LIS

 9VAC25-780-20.
 Purpose of chapter.

-The purpose of this chapter is to establish a comprehensive water supply planning process for the development of local, regional, and state water supply plans.
-This process shall be designed to (i) ensure that adequate and safe drinking water is available to all citizens of the Commonwealth; (ii) encourage, promote, and protect all other beneficial uses of the Commonwealth's water resources; and (iii) encourage, promote, and develop incentives for alternative water sources, including but not limited to desalinization.
+The purpose of this chapter is to establish a comprehensive water supply planning process for the collection of certain data by localities and the development of regional and state water supply plans.
+This process shall be designed to (i) ensure that adequate and safe drinking water is available to all citizens of the Commonwealth; (ii) encourage, promote, and protect all other beneficial uses of the Commonwealth's water resources; (iii) encourage, promote, and develop incentives for alternative water sources, including desalinization; and (iv) encourage the development of cross-jurisdictional water supply projects.

-This chapter establishes the required planning process and criteria that local governments shall use in the development of the local and regional plans.
+This chapter establishes the required planning process and criteria that local governments, with the participation of other stakeholders, shall use in the development of local data and regional water supply plans.

 Statutory Authority